John Lyall

 John Angus Lyall (24 February 1940 – 18 April 2006) was an English footballer and manager primarily known for his 34 years at West Ham United.
 He played for the club as a youth, then as a first-team player before injury cut short his career.
 He then joined the coaching staff, before becoming the manager of the senior team in 1974.
 He stayed in that role until 1989.
-He subsequently went on to manage Ipswich Town from 1990–1994.
+He subsequently went on to manage Ipswich Town from 1990 to 1994.

 Early life

 Lyall was of Scottish descent.
 His mother, Catherine, was from the Isle of Lewis, and his father, James, was from Kirriemuir.
 He was born in Ilford, Essex.

 Club career

 Watched by the club's manager, Ted Fenton, and chief scout Wally St Pier, Lyall was offered a place at West Ham United aged fifteen.
 In October 1955 he was taken on as a groundstaff boy, with duties such as boot cleaning, painting the football stands and wages clerk.
 He played youth team football as a left back.
 In February 1957 he won his only significant international honour when he played for England Youth in a 7–1 victory over Luxembourg at Upton Park.
 In 1957 he was also a member of the West Ham side which lost 8–2, on aggregate, to Manchester United in the FA Youth Cup Final.

 He made his senior debut in April 1959.
 His first team career was interrupted and prematurely ended by a serious injury to his left knee.
 In January 1964 after making 36 appearances in all competitions, aged 23, he was diagnosed with an inoperable, generally disarranged knee and retired from playing professional football.
 Lyall was granted a testimonial game by West Ham which was played in April 1964 and netted him £3797.
 He was offered the role of part-time youth team manager.